-Hybrid Clouds – Hybrid cloud combines the benefit of public and private cloud to reduce cost and distribute work load as per business demand.
-Hybrid cloud allows flow of data between private and public cloud in secure manner.
-It gives more flexibility and deployment option to enterprise organization.
+Hybrid Clouds – Hybrid cloud combines the benefit of public and private clouds to reduce cost and distribute workload as per business demand.
+A hybrid cloud allows flow of data between private and public clouds in secure manner.
+It gives more flexibility and deployment option to the enterprise organizations.

 Advantages Of Hybrid Cloud: